KidRek2/hello-world/README.md

 # hello-world
-Just another repository.

 Just a Kid that Reks everything he touches.

-The world is my sandbox, the internet is the playground.
+The world is my sandbox, the internet is my playground.